brootaylor/brootaylor-v2/src/_content/pages/homepage.md

 ---
 layout: "layouts/homepage.njk"
 title: "Hi, I'm Bruce."
-summary: "I’m a Front End Web Designer & Developer living in West Sussex, England and have been helping people build & enhance their websites since 2003."
+summary: "I’m a Web Developer living in West Sussex, England and have been helping people build & enhance their websites for a number of years."
 lead: ""
 bodyClass: "homepage"